How to make rosin with a simple DIY rosin press.

 The premise remains simple, but there are a myriad of ways by which to achieve it.
 For small quantities of flower or kief, many press their rosin with simple household items.
 Others, who run large-scale operations, will make use of an industrial rosin press.

-For small quantities of cannabis, the simple homemade method of rosin production with hair straighteners or an iron are common.
-Here’s how.
+For small quantities of cannabis, the simple homemade rosin press with hair straighteners or a clothes iron is the best.
+Here’s how:

-The Easy Way: A Homemade Recipe for Rosin
+The Easy Way: A Homemade Recipe and DIY Press

 - Gather some freshly cured bud.
 Remember that humidity levels within the flower affect yield, so ensure the bud is properly humidified by storing it at approximately sixty-two percent humidity.